 Intellectually, we know that our parents cannot change who they are; Rationally, we know that the past is in the past.
 On many levels, we have forgiven them.
 However, these do not change the emotional reality that is raw, heavy, reactive, uncontrollable and full of rage.
 Although we cannot go back in time to alter the actual reality, we do have the power to change our inner reality.
 This involves not just an intellectual shift but an emotional soul shift.

 And this is not an easy or obvious process.
+Here are the steps we can take to release anger at our parents in adulthood.

 Because grieving involves pain, our default position is to run away.
 This is usually unconscious, but we would do anything just to avoid the deep pain of not having the childhood that we have always wanted.
 Rather, we use things like comfort eating, excessive drinking, self-medicating, and all sorts of sensation seeking and emotional- numbing behaviours to mask our deep longing for love, safety and belongingness.

 This mourning process involves allowing ourselves to feel very sorry, and sad, for not having the ‘what might have been’.
 Often, people confuse this with self-pity or as a passive acceptance of defeat.
-Yet the opposite is true, for nothing is more heroic than facing reality head on.
+Yet the opposite is true, for nothing is more heroic than facing reality head-on.

-Even with what they knew best, our parents’ limited capacities mean that they were not able to protect us from the abrasion of bullies, to celebrate our gifts, honour our intuition, or cherish our sensitivities.
+Even with what they knew best, our parents’ limited capacities mean that they were not able to protect us from the abrasion of bullies, celebrate our gifts, honour our intuition, or cherish our sensitivities.

 Our pains and insults were real, but these wounds are only toxic if they remain invisible.
 Once we have exposed them, acknowledged them, and call them for what they are, they gradually cease to have power over us.